 1 Awarding Institution Newcastle University

 2 Teaching Institution Newcastle University

 3 Final Award MChem

 4 Programme Title Chemistry with Industrial Training

 5 UCAS/Programme Code F106

 6 Programme Accreditation Royal Society of Chemistry

 7 QAA Subject Benchmark(s) Chemistry

 8 FHEQ Level Masters

-9 Date written/revised 25 January 2007
+9 Date written/revised September 2008

-10 Programme Aims

-- to enthuse students to chemistry by educating them with a thorough understanding of organic, inorganic and physical chemistry, to an advanced level studies by distance learning during the placement. - 2 to demonstrate how chemical principles can be applied to processes and systems. - 3 to equip students with the skills to do research at both experimental and theoretical levels - 4 to provide the opportunity for students to apply their skills in an industrial environment - to provide training in problem solving, communication skills, numeracy and information technology. - to equip students with skills that enable them to pursue careers in chemistry research, chemistry-related disciplines or other professions.
+10 Programme Aims 1 to enthuse students to chemistry by educating them with a thorough understanding of organic, inorganic and physical chemistry, to an advanced level studied by distance learning during the placement, Including importance and sustainability of the chemical sciences in an industrial academic, economic environmental and social context 2 to demonstrate how chemical principles can be applied to processes and systems.
+3 to equip students with the skills to do independent research at both experimental and theoretical levels through extended comprehension of key chemical concepts and in depth understanding of specialised areas 4 to provide the opportunity for students to apply their skills in an industrial environment 5 to provide training in problem solving, communication skills, numeracy and information technology; to apply methodology to the solution of unfamiliar problems 6 to equip students with skills that enable them to pursue careers in chemistry research, chemistry-related disciplines or other professions.
+7 to develop students' practical skills including assessing risks so they can work in the laboratory safely.